catamphetamine/react-pages/README.md

 The `accessToken` is initially obtained when a user signs in: the web browser sends HTTP POST request to `/sign-in` API endpoint with `{ email, password }` parameters and gets `{ userInfo, accessToken }` as a response, which is then stored in `localStorage` (or in Redux `state`, or in a `cookie`) and all subsequent HTTP requests use that `accessToken` to call the API endpoints.
 The `accessToken` itself is usually a [JSON Web Token](https://jwt.io/introduction/) signed on the server side and holding the list of the user's priviliges ("roles").
 Hence authentication and authorization are completely covered.
 [Refresh tokens](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) are also [supported](https://github.com/catamphetamine/react-pages/blob/master/README-ADVANCED.md#all-react-pagesjs-settings).

-This kind of an authentication and authorization scheme is self-sufficient and doesn't require "restricting" any routes: if a route's `@preload()` uses `http` utility for querying an API endpoint then this API endpoint must check if the user is signed in and if the user has the necessary priviliges.
+This kind of an authentication and authorization scheme is self-sufficient and doesn't require "restricting" any routes: if a route's `load` uses `http` utility for querying an API endpoint then this API endpoint must check if the user is signed in and if the user has the necessary priviliges.
 If yes then the route is displayed.
 If not then the user is redirected to either a "Sign In Required" page or "Access Denied" page.

-A real-world (advanced) example for handling "Unauthenticated"/"Unauthorized" errors happening in `@preload()`s and during `http` calls:
+A real-world (advanced) example for handling "Unauthenticated"/"Unauthorized" errors happening in `load`s and during `http` calls:

 #### ./react-pages.js